augchan42/augchan42.github.io/_posts/2024-06-03-Securing SSH.md

   - ssh-hardening
 ---

+**Abstract:**
+This post provides a detailed guide to troubleshooting and configuring Fail2Ban with UFW for robust SSH security on Linux servers.
+It covers common issues like incorrect `iptables` rule order, proper `jail.local` setup for SSH, considerations for persistent bans, and the importance of ensuring correct cleanup of `iptables` rules when Fail2Ban restarts to prevent conflicts and ensure effective blocking.

+**Estimated reading time:** _6 minutes_

 ## Understanding the Issue

 Even though I had Fail2Ban and UFW installed, they were not blocking unauthorized login attempts.
 I did not understand how `iptables` processes rules in order.
 I changed the rules to keep bans after a restart, and this caused my problems.
 (You should not have these problems if you use the standard `sshd` rules provided by Fail2Ban).